-However, what took the song to the next level was when it caught on to the video sharing app TikTok.
+However, what took the song to the next level was when it caught on to the video-sharing app TikTok.
 For weeks, people were dancing to his track while dressed up in cowboy attire.
 We should all be familiar with the power of dance attached to certain songs and how that can catch on quick.

-It should be no surprise that visuals or things that are in the public eye help are crucial mechanism for virality.
+It should be no surprise that visuals or things that are in the public eye help are a crucial mechanism for virality.